-Each week in advance of our upcoming Love Undivided Conference, Q Christian Fellowship will release a series of devotionals intended to spiritually prepare you for the radical love and belonging you will feel while in Chicago with us.
-We invite you to prayerfully use these devotionals in the weeks prior to Conference!
+Each week in advance of the Love Undivided Conference, Q Christian Fellowship released a series of devotionals intended to spiritually prepare conference attendees for radical love and belonging.

 Week 11-December 10-DECEMBER 17